nopnop2002/esp-idf-ftpClient/README.md

     * In most cases, external pullup can be omitted and an internal pullup can be enabled using a `gpio_pullup_en(GPIO_NUM_12);` call.
 Most SD cards work fine when an internal pullup on GPIO12 line is enabled.
 Note that if ESP32 experiences a power-on reset while the SD card is sending data, high level on GPIO12 can be latched into the bootstrapping register, and ESP32 will enter a boot loop until external reset with correct GPIO12 level is applied.
     * Another option is to burn the flash voltage selection efuses.
 This will permanently select 3.3V output voltage for the internal regulator, and GPIO12 will not be used as a bootstrapping pin.
 Then it is safe to connect a pullup resistor to GPIO12.
 This option is suggested for production use.

-# Using FAT file system on External Flash
+# Using FAT file system on SPI Flash Memory
-I tested these External Flash.
+I tested these SPI Flash Memory.
 https://github.com/nopnop2002/esp-idf-w25q64

 |ESP32 pin|SPI bus signal|SPI Flash pin|